dcdpr/did-btc1/chapters/Appendix-SMT.md

 #### Misrepresented Proof of Inclusion/Non-Inclusion

 Let’s assume that a nefarious actor (NA) joined the cohort in the beginning and was allocated position 2 (0010).
 At some point in time, NA gains access to the cryptographic material and the entire DID history for the DID in position 13 (1101) belonging to a legitimate actor (LA).
-NA does not gain access to the cryptographic material LA uses to sign their part of the n-of-n P2TR Bitcoin address, which is unrelated to the DID.
+NA does not gain access to the cryptographic material LA uses to sign their part of the n-of-n Pay-to-Taproot (P2TR) Bitcoin address, which is unrelated to the DID.
 LA discovers the breach immediately and posts an update, rotating their keys or deactivating the DID.

 NA makes a presentation with LA’s DID and, using the ::Sidecar:: method, provides all the legitimate DID updates except the most recent one.
 In its place, NA provides proof of inclusion (to change the DID document) or non-inclusion (to retain the prior version of the DID document), using the material provided by the aggregator for position 2 (0010), for which NA posted an update (for inclusion) or nothing (for non-inclusion).
 If the direction is not included, there is no way for the verifier to know that the path taken to the root is illegitimate, and it accepts the presentation by NA.
 If the direction is included, comparison to previous presentations would detect the breach by noting the changes in the direction, assuming that once allocated, the DID position is fixed.